|

 Article Snippet: An expression vector for full

-Techniques: Migration, Transfection, Activity Assay, Stable Transfection, Expressing, Plasmid Preparation, Enzyme-linked Immunosorbent Assay, Over Expression, Western Blot
+Techniques: Migration, Transfection, Activity Assay, Stable Transfection, Expressing, Plasmid Preparation, Control, Enzyme-linked Immunosorbent Assay, Over Expression, Western Blot

 Journal: Cancers